Hardbitten/go-tcp/README.md

 Let’s get a quick multiplayer scenario going:

 1. **Start the Server**: Open a terminal and run `go run server.go`.
-2. **Launch Clients**: Connect and listen your tcp client to Server IP:PORT
+2. **Launch Clients**: Connect and listen to the TCP server using the provided IP and port.
 3. **Send Messages**: Type away in each client to see your message system in action!

 ---